ArcticNature/docs/compile.md

 Compiling the sources
 =====================
-As mention in the [Project Overiview](main.md) Greentorch is a software fromed of different projects built with different technologies.
+As mention in the [Project Overiview](main.md) SnowFox is a software fromed of different projects built with different technologies.